General Data Protection Regulation (GDPR)

 - You should review how you seek, record and manage consent and whether you need to make any changes.
 GDPR sets a high standard for consent as you will see here:

 - Consider special protection for children.
-Consent from a parent or guardian maybe needed when collecting or processing personal data for children 15 years of age or younger.
+Consent from a parent or guardian may be needed when collecting or processing personal data for children 15 years of age or younger.

-- You should make sure you have the right procedures in place to detect, report and investigate personal data breach.
+- You should make sure you have the right procedures in place to detect, report and investigate a personal data breach.
 Where a breach is likely to result in a high risk to the rights and freedoms of individuals, you will have to notify those concerned directly.

 - GDPR makes privacy by design an express legal requirement, under the term ‘data protection by design and by default’.
-Consider if you are required to carry out a Data Protection Impact Assessment which are mandatory in certain circumstances.
+Consider if you are required to carry out a Data Protection Impact Assessment which is mandatory in certain circumstances.

 - Consider whether you need to formally designate a Data Protection Officer or at the very least appoint someone to take responsibility for data protection.

 - If your organisation operates in more than one EU member state, you should determine your lead data protection supervisory authority and document this.